AndersMunch/wxWize/README.md

 `SplitterWindow(wx.HORIZONTAL)` puts the two nested windows side by side with a resizing sash between. `SplitterWindow(wx.VERTICAL)` puts the two nested windows on top of one another.

-SetSashGravity and SetMinimumPaneSize are called automatically with the sashGravity and minimumPaneSize attribute values.
+(Don't call `SplitVertically` or `SplitHorizontally`, it's automatic.)

 The default of sashGravity=0.5 makes the subwindows equal sized, and the default of minimumPaneSize=1 ensures that the second subwindow